rekfuki/eywa/app/public/static/docs/images/create.md

 [![](/static/docs/images/images_create_form.png)](/static/docs/images/create_form.png)

 &nbsp;
-Once the page is loaded you should see a form with the following fields:
+The form has the following fields:

 - `Name of the image` - is required and must match a [DNS Standard](https://tools.ietf.org/html/rfc1123).
 This means that the name must:
     - contain at most 63 characters